csilva49/TheStoicMentor-Discord-Bot/README.md

 # TheStoicMentor-Discord-Bot

-Welcome to The Stoic Mentor Bot
+Welcome to The Stoic Mentor Bot.

-INTRODUCTION
+# Introduction

 This bot has two main functions, stoic quotes and journaling.